mrmaffen/vlc-android-sdk/README.md

 git tag                 // to list all release versions git checkout {tag-name} // to checkout the git repo at the given tag cd ..
-./gradlew buildVlc     // build it
+./gradlew buildLibVlc   // build it
 ```